Computing Minimal Presentations and Bigraded Betti Numbers of 2-Parameter Persistent Homology: Introduction

 For persistence modules arising in TDA, the multi-graded Betti numbers offer interesting partial information about the coarse-scale geometry of the data \cite{carlsson2009theory}.
 The bigraded Betti numbers of a bipersistence module are readily visualized as a collection of colored dots in the plane \cite{lesnick2015interactive}.
-The bigraded Betti numbers of a bipersistence module also have an another application to TDA: In recent work, the authors have introduced a software tool called RIVET for the interactive visualization of bipersistence modules, designed with needs of TDA in mind \cite{lesnick2015interactive,rivet}.
-The tool provides a visualization of the bigraded Betti numbers of a bipersistence module $M$, as well as visualization of two other invariants $M$---the \emph{Hilbert function} and so-called \emph{fibered barcode}.
-The fibered barcode is collection of barcodes of certain 1-parameter restrictions of the bipersistence module.
+They also have an another application to TDA: In recent work, the authors have introduced a software tool called RIVET for the interactive visualization of bipersistence modules, designed with needs of TDA in mind \cite{lesnick2015interactive,rivet}.
+The tool provides a visualization of the bigraded Betti numbers of a bipersistence module $M$, as well as visualizations of two other invariants $M$, the \emph{Hilbert function} and \emph{fibered barcode}.
+The fibered barcode is a collection of barcodes of certain 1-parameter restrictions of the bipersistence module.
 A central feature of RIVET is a framework for interactive visualization of the fibered barcode.
 RIVET's interactivity makes use of a novel data structure called the \emph{augmented arrangement} of $M$, which is a line arrangement in the plane, together with additional data of a barcode $\mathcal B_f$ at each face $f$ of the arrangement.
 The definition of line arrangement is given in terms of $\beta_0^M$ and $\beta_1^M$, and the algorithm for computing it involves the computation of $\beta_0^M$ and $\beta_1^M$ as a subroutine.
-Computing the $\mathcal B_f$ is best done by first computing a minimal presentation for $M$.
+Our experience suggests that computing the barcodes $\mathcal B_f$ is best done by first computing a minimal presentation for $M$.